dr-richard-barker/GeneLabUserManual/README.md

 ![](Ideogram/Ideogram.PNG)

 The ideogram available through GeneLab offers three options for customization.
-Two options are related to how the user would like to filter significant genes, the first choice being genes with an adjusted P value less than the value set in the text box, and the second choice would be filter by a Log2 FC value greater than the value set in the text box.
-The third options to customize the plot allows the user to change the layout of annotations for the Ideogram from a drop down menu.
+Two options are related to how the user would like to filter significant genes, the first choice being genes with an adjusted P-value less than the value set in the text box, and the second choice would be filtered by a Log2 FC value greater than the value set in the text box.
+The third option to customize the plot allows the user to change the layout of annotations for the Ideogram from a drop-down menu.

 ## Multistudy Page Overview

 ![](MultiStudyPage/MultiStudPage_Overview.PNG)

-Multi-Study analysis is an advanced tool designed for analyzing and visualizing multiple RNA sequencing studies concurrently.
+Multi-study analysis is an advanced tool designed for analyzing and visualizing multiple RNA sequencing studies concurrently.
 The multi-study page is used to initialize the parameters for data visualization of the multiple studies.
 Researchers can uncover intricate patterns of gene expression associated with specific conditions or treatments across a variety of experiments.
 Below are detailed instructions on how to effectively navigate and utilize the Multi-Study Page:

 * Selecting studies for Multi-study analysis: